How to Buy a House in Preforeclosure

 A distressed property is a home that is in preforeclosure or foreclosure because the homeowner could not keep up with mortgage payments.

-What is the difference between preforeclosure and foreclosure?
+What is the difference between foreclosure and preforeclosure?

 A home in foreclosure has already been seized by its lender and is typically sold at auction.
 A home in preforeclosure has not been seized by its lender yet and is still owned by its homeowners despite the fact that their loan is in default.

-According to the U.S. Department of Housing and Urban Development, mortgage companies typically start the official foreclosure process around three to six months after a first mortgage payment is missed.
+A house can stay in preforeclosure anywhere from a few months to a couple of years.
+Mortgage companies typically start the official foreclosure process around three to six months after a first mortgage payment is missed.
 Once the foreclosure process begins, the amount of time that passes before a home is actually seized can vary from state to state.

 Bottom line

-There are potential advantages that come with buying a house in preforeclosure, although some of them depend on the home and the specifics of the seller's situation.
-In scenarios where a buyer finds a preforeclosure home that hasn't been officially listed for sale, for example, they may be able to buy with less competition and secure a lower sale price.
+There are potential advantages that come with buying a house in preforeclosure, although some of them depend on the home and the specifics of the seller’s situation.
+For example, if a buyer finds a preforeclosure home that hasn't been officially listed for sale, they may be able to buy with less competition and secure a lower sale price.

-That said, homes in preforeclosure aren’t always in the best condition.
+Still, homes in preforeclosure aren’t always in the best condition.
 You could pay less upfront but wind up spending more to get the property in good shape.
-As with any home sale, enter the process with eyes wide open and the discipline to walk away if the deal isn't a good one.
+As with any home sale, enter the process with the discipline to walk away if the deal isn't a good one.

 Article sources